travis-ci/docs-travis-ci-com/user/insights/sreql-language.md

     { atr1:val1, atr2:val2, ..., atrN:valN }

 ### Date/Time/DateTime Types
 Dates are handled as datetime objects.
-There are also **date** and **time** objects which provide support for date and time manipulation.
+There are also **date** and **time** objects that support date and time manipulation.
 Datetime, date, and time objects support year, month, day, hour, minute, second and microsecond attributes.

      now().year -> 2011.